Helpful Tips for Putting Up Your Christmas Lights

 Don't Overload Your Circuits

 Instead of using regular strand lighting for your bushes or trees, use net lighting and it will save you a lot of time, energy and stress.
 You won't have to worry about getting the strand of lights in the right place.
-Just get net lighting and drape it over your bushes, and you're literally done in seconds.
+Just drape the net lighting over your bushes, and you're literally done in seconds.

 Getting Design Ideas